andre0707/DateFormatter-Smith/README.md

-#  DateFormatter
+# DateFormatter Smith

-*DateFormatter* is a small SwiftUI app which helps finding a suitable date and time format.
+*DateFormatter Smith* is a small SwiftUI app which helps finding a suitable date and time format.
 It live converts an input date into a string using Swifts *Foundation* `DateFormatter` and converts the date into the most important time interval representations.

 There are different input options (date, CoreData timestamp, Unix timestamp) to start with.